The same holds true for styles of investing. Let’s take a closer look at the difference between active and passive investment strategies.

 In an actively managed investment portfolio a manager or team of managers makes informed decisions about how to invest the portfolio’s assets.
 Actively managed pooled funds have existed for well over a hundred years, but really began as we now know them following the Investment Company Act of 1940.

-A passively managed fund follows a market index.
-It does not have managers making decisions about when and where to invest.
+A passively managed fund closely follows a market index.
+The managers tend to be far less proactive as to when and where to invest.
 Passive mutual funds have existed since the 1970s.
 They garnered the interest of investors following the creation of the 401k plan in 1978, and really started to gain traction in the marketplace in the late 1990s.
 Assets in passive funds have been growing steadily ever since and represent over 40% of all fund assets now.

 We can distill the main differences between active and passive investing into four categories: